 Today, the cultural promotion group among the Tangkhuls are proud of their rich colourful dresses like the Haora (shawl) which they now called Naga Shawl.

-While promoting the beautiful design and colours of Leirum phi, kairao phi, Lai phi, Longkhum Kasum, Sukham phi, Pordesum phi the group should not forget to mention the Meetei for providing those indigenous dyes used by the weavers of Tangkhuls.
+While promoting the beautiful design and colors of Leirum phi, Kairao phi, Lai phi, Longkhum Kasum, Sukham phi, and Pordesum phi the group should not forget to mention the Meetei for providing those indigenous dyes used by the weavers of Tangkhuls.
 Maring Sangbai (Maring Basket), Tangkhul Leirum (Tangkhul Shawl), etc are the catch-words of the Meetei households and folklore.

 Forgetting the roots

-Distortion of words and terms to get a unique history is a blunder doing by the scholars nowadays.
-They want every Meetei name or termed to be abolished from the Tangkhul village to delink the age old history of Tangkhul in Manipur to represent themselves as Nagas.
+Distortion of words and terms to get a unique history is a blunder made by scholars nowadays.
+They want every Meetei name or term to be abolished from the Tangkhul village to delink the age-old history of Tangkhul in Manipur to represent themselves as Nagas.
 On the contrary, even today, one Tangkhul village can’t understand the dialects of another village in Manipur.

 Many places and villages in the remotest Tangkhul region have Meetei names.
 To cite few, Jessami is Phundrak, Svemi is Chingjaroi, Ramvah is Lambui.
-If Meetei have not reached these villages, there won’t be any necessity of naming these place.
+If Meetei has not reached these villages, there won’t be any necessity of naming these places.

-Many young Convent educated historian claimed that Manipur Kingdom was valley based only.
+Many young Convent-educated historians claimed that the Manipur Kingdom was valley-based only.
 British expand the map of Manipur to hills.
 The question is “Are Britishers Meetei king’s close relatives or friends”?

-These Convent educated historian forget the ABC of British Colonial Imperialism.
-Those who talked of Manipur got the present Hill districts from British should know that the British Imperial never tolerated any independent authority which they thought obstacles in their rule.
+These Convent-educated historians forget the ABC of British Colonial Imperialism.
+Those who talked of Manipur got the present Hill districts from the British should know that the British Imperial never tolerated any independent authority which they thought was an obstacle to their rule.

 When the Britisher who came as late as 1890s knows about the history of Manipur, why the Tangkhul and other communities who have been living in the land for many centuries didn’t understand the history of Manipur?

-When Manipur was defeated in the Anglo Manipur war, Britishers posted an political resident as done in all principalities in their occupied Kingdoms.
+When Manipur was defeated in the Anglo-Manipur war, Britishers posted a political residence as done in all principalities in their occupied Kingdoms.
 Thus Manipur was also included in British India.
 The hills of Manipur were in the territory of Meetei King and the King was under the British.
 If the Hills were outside the King’s authority, then it would be outside the British Empire.

 Now, every tribes of Manipur who are proud to call themselves “Naga by Blood” must answer Where is Naga, what language does Naga speaks, What religion does Naga follows, how old is the political history of Naga?

-If Tangkhul consider themselves as Naga, why there is not a single Tangkhul word in the Naga Nationalism?
-Why can’t the torchbearers of Southern Nagalim in Manipur unable to insert a single word in the political domain of Naga?
+If Tangkhul considers themselves as Naga, why there is not a single Tangkhul word in the Naga Nationalism?
+Why can’t the torchbearers of Southern Nagalim in Manipur be able to insert a single word in the political domain of Naga?

 Rengma word for king or supreme head “Kedahge” was used for “President” of the Federal Government of Nagaland.
 The Yimchunger word for village Councillor was used to represent Ministers as “Kilonsers”.